emuhlestein/family-management-frontend/README.md

 error NG8003: No directive found with exportAs 'ngForm'. error NG8003: No directive found with exportAs 'ngModel'.

-For lazy loaded module, import COMMON_MODULE instead of BROWSER_MODULE.
+For lazy loaded module, import CommonModule instead of BrowserModule.
 BrowserModule has already been loaded.
 If you need access to common directives such as NgIf and NgFor from a lazy loaded module, import CommonModule instead.
+Import FormsModule of ngModule.